calvinmilliron/calvinmilliron.github.io/tests/gamesdbxml/README.md

 # calvinmilliron.github.io
-This test is for a way to query information from thegamesdb.net's API
+This test is for a way to query information from thegamesdb.net's API.